franciscomoloureiro/grpc-workshop/README.md

 # grpc-workshop
-Code for the grpc workshop for ENEI 2025
+Code for the grpc workshop ENEI 2025